-D.3.a.4.
+D.3.a.5.
 Other Liabilities

-This category includes other creditors and accrued expenses which relate to insurance operations as well as payables to claimants and Motor Insurers Fund and commissions payable.
+This category includes other creditors and accrued expenses which relate to insurance operations as well as payables to claimants and Motor Insurers Fund.
 They represent balances that are repayable during the normal course of the Company's operations and are interest-free.